tmijs/tmi.js/website/docs/Events.md

 Someone got modded on a channel.

 **Important:** It doesn't detect if ``username`` is a new moderator, it is triggered when jtv gives the moderator status to someone on a channel.
 You will see a lot of ``mod`` / ``unmod`` events on a channel.
-When a moderator joins a channel, it will take a few seconds for jtv to give him the moderator status.
+When a moderator joins a channel, it will take a few seconds for jtv to give the user the moderator status.
 When leaving a channel, the user gets unmodded.

 **Parameters:**